 - 16 months to 3 years in jail

-- 1 additional year in jail if the vehicle was worth more than $65,000, and 2 additional years if it’s worth more than $200,000
+- 1 additional year in jail if the vehicle was worth more than $65,000, and 2 additional years if it was worth more than $200,000

-- A fine up to $10,000
+- A fine of up to $10,000

 For both unlawful taking of a vehicle and grand theft auto, penalties are increased if the vehicle you stole was an ambulance, law enforcement vehicle, or fire truck.
 If you or a loved one was charged with joyriding or grand theft auto, it is important to speak with a criminal defense attorney as soon as possible.

-You Had Permission to Use the Vehicle
+Your Child Had Permission to Use the Vehicle

-The primary goal of your criminal defense lawyer is to cast doubt on the prosecution’s case.
-If you are wrongfully accused, your lawyer may use statements and witness testimony to prove that you were not present when the theft occurred or show that you were otherwise incapable of taking the vehicle.
-Any evidence that proves that you could not have stolen the vehicle can help show the court that you were wrongfully accused.
+If your child is wrongfully accused, your lawyer may use statements and witness testimony to prove that they were not present when the theft occurred or show that they were otherwise incapable of taking the vehicle.
+Any evidence that proves that they could not have stolen the vehicle can help show the court that they were wrongfully accused.

 Insufficient Evidence

-In many cases, the evidence against you isn’t enough to get a conviction, or the evidence is purely circumstantial.
+In many cases, the evidence against someone accused of vehicle theft isn’t enough to get a conviction, or the evidence is purely circumstantial.
 Circumstantial evidence is evidence that requires the prosecutor or court to draw a conclusion not specified by the evidence.
-Instead of directly proving their point, the prosecution may try to create a logical inference that is not necessarily supported by the evidence.

 Speak With a Criminal Justice Attorney as Soon as Possible